Step UP! Be a Leader, Make a Difference

 Step UP! is a prosocial behavior and bystander intervention training program that educates students to be proactive in helping others.
 Students that attend the training will learn information about how to Step UP! when someone else is in need, offer support, and call for help.
 Students will gain valuable skill sets to help them help their communities.

 The University of Arizona C.A.T.S. – Commitment to an Athlete’s Total Success Life Skills Program, along with the National Collegiate Athletic Association (NCAA) and national leading experts, has developed the Step UP!
 Be a Leader, Make a Difference program.
 Hundreds of colleges, universities, and organizations are using Step UP! with their students and the University of Montana is one of those institutions!
 Check out more about the Step UP!
 Be a Leader, Make a Difference program by going to the Step Up! website.

-Residence Life offers Step UP! trainings for you, right inside your residence hall community.
+UM Housing offers Step UP! trainings for you, right inside your Residence Hall community.
 Students who attend the training gain valuable information and training in order to help their friends and community, and a free t-shirt distinguishing you as a leader if you choose to sign a pledge to Step UP!

 Step UP!
 Trainings

 Watch for information posted in your halls and apartment community centers regarding Step UP! trainings.
 For information on upcoming trainings or to request a training contact Kelly Magnuson at firstname.lastname@example.org.